 In accordance with the requirements of the UK's Electromagnetic Compatibility RegULations 2016, electronic and electrical equipment placed on the UK market must meet specific safety requirements.
 The electromagnetic interference (EMI) generated by such equipment shall not affect the normal operation of radio and telecommunications equipment or other devices, and the equipment's immunity to electromagnetic interference (EMS) must comply with the requirements for its intended use.
 The UKCA-EMC (Electric) certification requires manufacturers/suppliers to submit supporting documents proving compliance with these regulations, ensuring products meet legal standards and are eligible for placement on the Great Britain market.

-EMC testing for radio communication equipment in the UK is primarily based on the following standards:
+emc testing for radio communication equipment in the UK is primarily based on the following standards:

 ① EN 301 489 series: EMC requirements for radio equipment, covering emission and immunity tests.